insolar/docs/docs/source/decentralization.rst

 As Insolar moves along its path to decentralization:

 * Observer nodes become permissionless.
-* Executor nodes can be run by trusted third parties.
+* Executor and validator nodes of all roles can be run by trusted third parties.
 * "Galaxy" arms increase in number and grow.

 .. figure:: imgs/decentralization/mainnet2-nodes.svg
    :width: 800px
    :align: center

-   Figure 3: MainNet 2 nodes
+   Figure 3: MainNet 2—an expanded galaxy of nodes

 In figure 3 above:

-* Dark-colored nodes are those run by Insolar.
+* Dark-colored nodes are run by Insolar.
-* Light-colored nodes are those run by selected third-parties: top-tier universities, enterprises, and exchanges.
+* Light-colored nodes are run by selected third-parties: top-tier universities, enterprises, and exchanges.
 * Yellow Observer nodes are permissionless.
-* Dotted nodes designate increasing numbers of nodes of different roles: Observers, VNs, LMNs, HMNs.
+* Dotted "+" nodes designate increasing numbers of nodes of different roles: Observers, Compute, Throughput, Storage.

 Becoming fully decentralized
 ----------------------------